2022 Act! CRM Survey Report Recap

 Reaping the Benefits of CRM

-As for ROI, SMB owners utilising CRM and marketing software have seen significant improvements in:
+As for ROI, SMB owners utilizing CRM and marketing software have seen significant improvements in:

 Other CRM benefits